 Driven wells are still common today.
 They are built by driving a small-diameter pipe into soft earth, such as sand or gravel.
 A screen is usually attached to the bottom of the pipe to filter out sand and other particles.
 Problems?
 They can only tap shallow water, and because the source of the water is so close to the surface, contamination from surface pollutants can occur.

 Most modern wells are drilled, which requires a fairly complicated and expensive drill rig.
 Drill rigs are often mounted on big trucks.
 They use rotary drill bits that chew away at the rock, percussion bits that smash the rock, or, if the ground is soft,large auger bits.
 Drilled wells can be drilled more than 1,000 feet deep.
-Often a pump is placed at the bottom to push water up to the surface.
+Often a pump is placed in the well at some depth to push the water up to the surface.

 Water Levels in Wells

-Ground-water users would find life easier if the water level in the aquifer that supplied their well always stayed the same.
+Groundwater users would find life easier if the water level in the aquifer that supplied their well always stayed the same.
 Seasonal variations in rainfall and the occasional drought affect the "height" of the underground water level.
-If a well is pumped at a faster rate than the aquifer around it is recharged by precipitation or other underground flow, then water levels around the well can be lowered.
-The water level in a well can also be lowered if other wells near it are withdrawing too much water.
+Withdrawing water from a well causes the water levels around the well to lower.
+The water level in a well can also be lowered if other wells near it are withdrawing water.
 When water levels drop below the levels of the pump intakes, then wells will begin to pump air - they will "go dry."

-Information on this page is from Waller, Roger M., Ground Water and the Rural Homeowner, Pamphlet, U.S. Geolgoical Survey, 1982
+Information on this page is from Waller, Roger M., Ground Water and the Rural Homeowner, Pamphlet, U.S. Geological Survey, 1982